BBQ Pulled Pork Pizza

 In 2020, my family of four had pizza night to celebrate every Friday and the close of the work week.

-This BBQ Pulled Pork Pizza started making am appearance when we had pulled pork in our fridge because it’s an excellent way to use leftovers.
-(These BBQ Nachos are also brilliant for pork leftovers.)
+This BBQ Pulled Pork Pizza recipe started making am appearance when we had pulled pork in our fridge because it’s an excellent way to use leftovers.
+(These BBQ Nachos are also brilliant to make with leftovers from our favorite pulled pork recipe.)

 Honestly, if you have the ingredients in your fridge and pantry, this homemade pizza is hard to beat.